Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/about.md

 Hello!

-I am currently a Ph.D. candidate in the School of Economics at [Singapore Management University (SMU)](https://economics.smu.edu.sg/).
+I am currently a Ph.D. candidate in the School of Economics at [Singapore Management University](https://economics.smu.edu.sg/).

 My research interests are International Economics and Spatial Economics.